tw-ghub/dott-ng/README.md

-# DOTT-NG: Debugger-Based On-Target Testing - New Generation
+# DOTT.NG: Debugger-Based On-Target Testing - New Generation

 This file provides a short overview about the scope of the Debugger-Based On Target Testing (DOTT) framework followed by a quick step-by-step guide to get people started.
 Full documentation is provided